-Tillsonburg District MLS home sales remain strong in August
+Tillsonburg district MLS home sales remain strong in August

 Article content

 The number of homes sold through the MLS System of the Tillsonburg District Real Estate Board totalled 174 units in August 2021.
-This was a moderate decrease of 4.9% (nine sales) from August 2020.
+This was a moderate drop of 4.9 per cent (nine sales) from August 2020.

 Advertisement